johnmurch/screaming-puppeteer/README.md

 # What
 You provide a seed URL and it fetches the URL and then crawls all links (href) on the page, feeds into a queue and repeats.
 The final output is a text file with one url per line of the hostname you crawled.

-If you have any feedback feel free to hit me up [@johnmurch](https://twitter.com/johnmurch) on twitter

 # Install